Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### New Features:

 1. Submit a GitHub issue - describe what is the motivation of such feature (adding the use case, or an example is helpful).
-2. Let's discuss determining the feature scope.
+2. Determine the feature scope with us.
 3. Submit a PR!
 We recommend test driven approach to adding new features as well:

    - Write a test for the functionality you want to add.